14 Top-Rated Campgrounds near San Francisco, CA

 More Related Articles on PlanetWare.com

 More to Explore in San Francisco: After spending the night at a great campground near the city, the best way to spend the day is exploring one of the best hiking trails near San Francisco.
 After getting your fill of San Francisco's natural wonders, in-city attractions like the Palace of Fine Arts and Golden Gate Park are just a few of the top-rated tourist attractions in San Francisco to check out in the city.
-For a great hotel after time spent camping, our guide to Where to Stay in San Francisco covers all types of travelers.

 Other Campgrounds in California: North of San Francisco, the best campgrounds at Redwood National and State Parks deliver with some big attractions.
 The stunning Sierra Nevada Mountains are located three hours east of San Francisco, and the top-rated campgrounds at Yosemite National Park really showcase what this region has to offer.
 For details on great campgrounds near another urban center, our guide to campgrounds near Santa Cruz can have you pitching a tent next to the beach or near redwoods in no time.